 So you’ve done your research on CBD and how it may help you.
 Sounds great!
 You can’t wait to place an order and get started right away!
-But wait… There are all these different products to choose from! *Anxiety sets in* “Sure could use some CBD right about now.
-How do I know what I need?”
-It may be an overwhelming amount of information to soak in on CBD alone, now you have to choose between a variety of different products?
-Sheesh.
-Back to square one.
-Fortunately, I know a guy that may be able to break down your options for you.
+But wait… There are so many different products to choose from… *Anxiety sets in* “Sure could use some CBD right about now.
+How do I know what I need?
+Or which product is best for me?”
+The amount of information can be overwhelming.
+With so many products to choose from, a good differentiator is methods of CBD consumption.

 When referring to “CBD Oil”, sublingual consumption is a pretty solid standard.
 Sublingual just means it’s taken by placing the oil under the tongue and holding it for 20-30 seconds before swallowing.
 These oils are typically a CBD extract (full spectrum extract in our case) suspended in a carrier oil such as coconut MCT (Medium Chain Triglycerides) for ease of handling and measuring serving size.
 The sublingual oils are probably the most common option for consumption, and rightfully so.
 When you put the oil under your tongue, it begins absorbing pretty much immediately.